Crane Elementary School District (Arizona)

-Crane School District 13 is a school district in Yuma County, Arizona. it serves the western portion of Yuma as well as the outlying communities of Avenue B and C, Donovan Estates, Drysdale, Padre Ranchitos, and Wall Lane.
+Crane School District 13 is a school district in Yuma County, Arizona.
+It includes the western portion of Yuma as well as the outlying communities of Avenue B and C, Donovan Estates, Drysdale, Padre Ranchitos, and Wall Lane.
+16th Street Military Housing of Marine Corps Air Station Yuma is assigned to schools in Crane ESD.

 It was named after George W. Crane, a local pioneer.